EthanF6819/ME-203/README.md

 # ME-203
-ME 203 Lectures, Homeworks, and Projects
+# Lectures, Homeworks, and Projects